marmelab/react-admin/docs/Buttons.md

 Delete the current record.
 To be used inside a <Toolbar> conponent.

-Overriding `translateOptions` name and id props allows to customize the notification message confirming the deletion.
+You can customize the notification message confirming the deletion by providing a `translateOptions` prop.
+It accepts an object with a `name` and `id` property:

 ```jsx